How to Write the Amherst College Application Essays 2016-2017

 STEP 1: Gather all your graded essays that you wrote during your junior or senior year.
 You may have to do some digging through your closet or through your computer files.
 If you can’t find very many, maybe a specific essay already comes to mind when it comes to showcasing your abilities in writing and analysis.

-OVERVIEW: This essay is not required, but it’s a good idea to do it if you’ve conducted research outside of school.
-You may note that the word range is a mere 50-75 words – only a few sentences long.
-Be as concise and clear as you can as you write.
+This essay is not required, but it’s a good idea to do it if you’ve conducted research outside of school.
+You may note that the word range is a mere 50-75 words — only a few sentences long.
+Be concise and clear.

 STEP 1: This essay is very straightforward.
 Make a list of all the research you’ve conducted and list relevant details about each.
 This might include the topic of your research, the duration, the results collected, the professor or institution you worked with, etc. If you’ve only had one research experience, then this should be an easy step for you.

-Hopefully, you now have a good idea of how to respond to Amherst College’s 2016 to 2017 prompts.
+Hopefully, you now have a good idea of how to respond to the Amherst College essay prompts for 2016-2017.
 It’s now time to get started on some writing.
 We highly recommend that you do not procrastinate!
 Every word and idea counts, and we hope that our Amherst College guide will help you reach your best work.
 In the meantime, you may consider visiting Amherst College’s campus to check out the campus and maybe get some inspiration.
 From CollegeVine to you, we wish you good luck!